 We are also committed to supporting our students with learning needs as they move to post-16 provision.
 All Year 11 students with an EHCP have additional careers interviews prior to their annual review.
-We work closely and collaboratively with the Sixth Form team and other local providers, with representatives from local colleges or training providers being invited to Year 11 EHCP annual review.
+We work closely and collaboratively local providers, with representatives from local colleges or training providers being invited to Year 11 EHCP annual reviews.
 Support can be given in school to complete application forms and additional visits can be arranged to look at post-16.
 If a student has access arrangements in school, then these will be transferred to college alongside their SEND files.